Vivonet/Gravity/README.md

 1. Extremely simple layouts, and
 2. Extremely complex layouts.

-It fails though, utterly in my opinion, at handling 99% of the layouts typical in modern software: those that need slightly more power than the absolute basic defaults, but which are not so mind-numbingly complex as to require the type of prioritized constraint engine Auto Layout is based upon (especially when 99% of its use is to resize a view from one screen size to a subtly different screen size).
+It fails though, utterly in my opinion, at handling 99% of the layouts typical in modern software: those that need slightly more power than the absolute basic defaults, but which are not so mind-numbingly complex as to require the type of prioritized constraint engine Auto Layout is based upon.

 Here's my background: I've always been a Mac guy, but I dabbled with .NET for a while in the mid 2000's.
 During this time I discovered (and eventually fell quite in love with) WPF, a.k.a.
 Windows Presentation Foundation.
-WPF represented a quantum leap forward in the natural expressibility of visual layouts using a simple hierarchical structure it called XAML.
-Horrible, horrible names.
+To me, WPF represented a quantum leap forward in the natural expressibility of the very *language* of expressing visual layouts, using a simple hierarchical structure based on XML they called XAML.
+(Horrible, horrible names.
 Apparently WPF was called by the codename of Avalon.
 And they changed it to WPF.
 Like WPF were they thinking.
-I digress.
+I digress.)

-After leaving the Windows world and coming back to Apple by means of the iOS platform, I was utterly dismayed at the mediocre layout tools available to me: at first it was Interface Builder with springs and struts.
+After leaving the Windows world and coming back to Apple by means of the iOS platform, I was utterly dismayed at the mediocre layout tools available to me: at first it was Interface Builder with springs and struts, which was familiar to me from my classic Mac OS programming days.
 While the springs and struts model was a breeze to understand and worked fairly well for very simple interfaces, it was ultimately very limited in what it could express.
-But it wasn't until Apple released their "next big thing" in layout that things got truly bad.
+It wasn't until Apple released their "next big thing" in layout, though, that things got truly bad.

-"Auto Layout," they called it, as if it were some tongue-in-cheek sarcastic jab.
-Truly there is nothing "auto" about it.
+"Auto Layout," they called it.
+Ha!
+As if there is anything auto about it!
 It is in fact painstakingly manual.
-Now, instead of simply telling the computer which edges of an element should flow and which should be fixed in place, you have to tie individual edges of elements to each other, and chain these bindings together in precisely the right arrangement, for fear of not supplying all the required constraints, or supplying too many and having ambiguous or conflicting constraints, all the while having many more things to have to worry about: (constraint priorities, content hugging, compression resistance, user constraints, system constraints, implicitly generated constraints, placeholder constraints, etc., etc.).
+Now, instead of simply telling the computer which edges of an element should flow and which should be fixed in place, you have to tie individual edges of elements to each other, and chain these bindings together in a balancing act of constraints and priorities, arranged in precisely the right manner, for fear of not supplying all the required constraints, or supplying too many and having ambiguous or conflicting constraints, all the while having many more things to worry about: (constraint priorities, content hugging, compression resistance, user constraints, system constraints, implicitly generated constraints, placeholder constraints, etc., etc.).
 Things went from simple but limited to insanely complex overnight.

 Anyway if you've made it this far I'm probably preaching to the choir.

-The *good* news is that Auto Layout is now sufficiently powerful enough to act as the foundation for another much-simpler layer built on top of it.
+The *good* news is that Auto Layout is quite powerful enough to act as the foundation for another much-simpler layer built on top of it.
 Enter: Gravity.

 Why "Gravity"?